Oprah Winfrey: Religious views

 Oprah was raised a Baptist.
 In her early life, she would speak at local, mostly African American congregations of the Southern Baptist Convention that were often deeply religious and familiar with such themes as evangelical Protestantism, the Black church, and being born-again.

 She was quoted as saying: "I have church with myself: I have church walking down the street.
 I believe in the God force that lives inside all of us, and once you tap into that, you can do anything."
 She also stated, "Doubt means don't.
 When you don't know what to do, do nothing until you do know what to do.
 Because the doubt is your inner voice or the voice of God or whatever you choose to call it.
 It is your instinct trying to tell you something is off.
 That's how I have found myself to be led spiritually, because that's your spiritual voice saying to you, 'let's think about it.'
 So when you don't know what to do, do nothing."

 Oprah has stated that she is a Christian and her favorite Bible verse is Acts 17:28.

 Oprah attends The Potter's House, an Evangelical church in Dallas.

 Other

+In October 1994, she finished the Marine Corps Marathon in less than four and a half hours.

 After the loss of her infant child at age 14, Winfrey did not want more children.
 In a 2017 interview with Vanity Fair, she explained "I didn't want babies.
 I wouldn't have been a good mom for babies.
 I don't have the patience.
 I have the patience for puppies but that's a quick stage!"